sjoerdk/anonapi/docs/sphinx/command_reference.rst

 ================= ===============================================================
 Command           Description
 ================= ===============================================================
+activate          All subsequent mapping actions will target this folder
 add-selection     Add selection file to mapping
-add-study-folders Add all dicom files in given folder to map
+add-study-folders Add all dicom files in given folders to mapping
-delete            Delete mapping in current folder
+delete            Delete current active mapping
-edit              Edit the current mapping in OS default editor
+edit              Edit the active mapping in OS default editor
-init              Save a default mapping in the current folder
-status            Show mapping in current directory
+init              Save a default mapping in a default location in the current fol status            Show mapping in current directory
 ================= ===============================================================